OggiPeeters/UD_Phrygian-KUL/README.md

 UD Phrygian-KUL annotates the New Phrygian subcorpus of the ancient Phrygian language.
 The data are comprised of epigraphic material dating ca. 1st-3rd centuries CE following the edition by Bartomeu Obrador-Cursach (2020, pp. 525-606), with additional grammatical information taken from Ligorio and Lubotsky (2018) and a notable emendation by Hämmig (2022).

+In case any rights were violated, please notify the contributors (see below) so that we can resolve the issue.

 Since the data are epigraphic, the sentences can be linked to various metadata through stable identifiers provided by Trismegistos (https://www.trismegistos.org/tm/index.php).
 This way, there is little difficulty in finding the provenance and approximate date of every New Phrygian inscription.

 # Acknowledgments